aimeos/aimeos-docs/content/cronjobs/product-csv-import.md

 Each group in the mapping (e.g. "item", "text" or "media") defines the CSV fields that will be evaluated by the corresponding processor implementation.
 A processor is a class that cares about importing "its" data for the product, e.g. the "text" processor imports the data that will be stored in the *mshop_text* table and to associate this data via the *mshop_product_list* table to the corresponding product.

 To speed up importing the data, all existing product related data is fetched at once for each product item.
-You can change the retrieved relations via the [controller/common/product/import/csv/domains](../config/controller-common/product-import.md#domains) or - specific for the job controller - the [controller/jobs/product/import/csv/domains](../config/controller-jobs/product-import.md#domains) setting.
+You can change the retrieved relations via the [controller/jobs/product/import/csv/domains](../config/controller-jobs/product-import.md#domains) setting.
 This is especially useful if you don't want to import certain relations like associated products as it reduces the amount of data retrieved from the storage and speeds up the import.

 !!! warning
     If you remove a name from the "domains" configuration but still have a mapping defined and your CSV file contains data for this domain, the import is likely to fail because the importer than tries to import duplicate entries.
 On the other hand, retrieving more domain items than necessary only slows down the importer.